learn-ocean/ocean-academy/src/frontend/src/pages/Courses/introToDataDefi/module.md

-# Compute to Data
+# Introduction to Data Defi

-A course for learning to use Compute to Data
+A course for learning about Data Defi